Büyükeceli: Economy

 The main economic activity is agriculture.
 Tomato, cucumber and aubergine are the most important crops.
 Fishing and animal husbandry are among the other activities.

-Discussion on the nuclear plant
+Nuclear plant

-The first nuclear plant of Turkey is planned to be built in Akkuyu, a location within Büyükeceli.
+Akkuyu nuclear power plant is being built near Büyükeceli.
 A hotel in the area, known as the Günaştı Sunset Hotel, had to be sold and shut down due to the proximity to what would be the nuclear plant.
 But there are serious objections to the project (see Human chain against nuclear plant in Turkey).The most important objection is that Büyükeceli and the surrounding coastline may lose its touristic potential after the realization of the project.
 Büyükeceli residents are also worried that the already low population of the town may further decrease and the town may lose its township status.
 The government on the other hand, prefers this site because of the low population density and low risk of earthquakes.

-In May 2010, Russia and Turkey signed an agreement that a subsidiary of Rosatom would build, own, and operate a power plant at Akkuyu comprising four 1,200 MWe VVER units.
-The reactors are expected to enter service by 2019.